WHAT WE DO

 Grow Your Own Illinois evolved from the work of two separate grassroots organizations in Chicago recruiting teachers for their understaffed local schools.

-Palenque LSNA (previously Logan Square Neighborhood Association) was training parents, mainly Black and Latina mothers in classroom leadership roles and Action Now was dealing with the high rate of turnover among teachers without local connections to their neighborhood schools.
+Palenque LSNA (previously Logan Square Neighborhood Association) was training parents, mainly Black and Latina mothers in classroom leadership roles and Action Now was dealing with the high rate of turnover among teachers without local connections to their neighborhood schools in North Lawndale.

-When Action Now leaders heard about LSNA’s efforts to pipeline parent-mentors into active teachers, the idea of “growing” local educators with neighborhood roots spread.
+Under the Chicago Learning Campaign (CLC), Action Now leaders gained awareness about LSNA’s efforts to support parent-mentors to become bilingual teachers, and the idea of “growing” local educators with neighborhood roots spread.

 Building Power

-Joining forces in 2004, LSNA and Action Now campaigned vigorously, along with six other grassroots community organizations, to establish the Grow Your Own Teacher Education Act.
+Joining forces in 2004, LSNA and Action Now campaigned vigorously, along with three other grassroots community organizations, to establish the Grow Your Own Teacher Education Act.

 Black and white photo with pink and tan border depicts a Latina teacher candidate at a conference